MohdSiddiq12/Natural-Language-Question-Answering-System/README.md

-# Major Project: Document Question Answering System
+# Major Project: Document Question Answering System using NLP Techniques

 This repository contains code, documents, references, and resources for the Major Project (Batch 2024).